Skip to content

 Windows has a built-in troubleshooter that scans for USB problems automatically.

 The troubleshooter checks for driver issues, power configuration problems, and hardware conflicts.
-It fixed the issue on its own in about 30% of our test cases.
+It fixes the issue on its own in a minority of cases.
 Not the most reliable method, but it takes less than a minute to run.

 If the troubleshooter finds a problem but can’t fix it, note the error description.
 You’ll often see “USB device descriptor request failed” which points to a driver or power issue you can fix with Methods 2-4 above.